Ziyal/UploadImageTutorial-DotNetCore/README.md

 + *input type="file"* tells us what we're allowing in the form and adding multiple to the end allows us to choose more than one image to upload.

-#### Create UploadPhoto Method
+### Create UploadPhoto Method

-Back in our contoller we're going to create a method that will save our images to our server and give us it's location to store in a database to reference later.
+Back in our controller we're going to create a method that will save our images to our server and give us it's location to store in a database to reference later.

 ```cs
 [HttpPost]